-DDSC OpenVarios have been setup with a front-of-panel mounted SD Card slot and USB socket.
-This allows each pilot to use their own SD card with their preferences, look and feel transportable from glider to glider.
+DDSC OpenVarios have been setup with a front-of-panel mounted USB socket .
+This allows each pilot to use their own USB stick to load tasks and download flight logs.
+Default (write-protected) profiles have been provided for each glider, however pilots may want to add their own profiles with their preferences, look and feel (recommended for advanced users only).

-The USB stick with a specific folder format is required to both:
+The USB stick (with a specific folder format) is required to:

-- Upload files to the OpenVario (ie task and waypoints- easiest way to set a task) - Download fight logs from:
+- Upload files to the OpenVario (ie task and waypoints- easiest way to set a task)

+- Download fight logs from:

-- o OpenVario - o Any of the connected devices (flarm)
+- o OpenVario

+- Any of the connected devices (eg flarm)

+- Add profiles (advanced users only) in addition to the default DDSC profiles provided.